yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/sunshine.md

 The Sunshine web messenger app allows you to connect the messaging channels to interact with your users from your web page.

-To connect your messaging channels to the Zendesk web app, follow these steps:
+To connect your messaging channels to the Zendesk web messenger, follow these steps:

 1. Enter the name of this integration so that you can easily find it in your Sunshine Conversations app.